fbonnier/file-comparison/README.md

 # file-comparison
-Different methods to compare files by byte, by name and by npz content.
+Different methods to compare files by byte, by file metadata and by NPZ content.